boxwise/dropapp/README.md

 # README #

+This app is just amazing, just wanted to say that.
+And it will become even more amazing, because in the parts where it might not be so amazing yet, it will change into amazingness...

-Disclaimer: This is build on top of Flip, the custom cms of Zinnebeeld.
+This is build on top of Flip, the custom cms of Zinnebeeld.
 Which is why the structure might seem a little odd at first having a 'global' folder, etc...
 This was because it was serving multiple installations on one server.
 This may all be rebuild.

 ### What is this repository for? ###